LouisClazz/DockerfileClazz/README.md

 - Run `$ npm ci` to install dependancies (Check the official documentation for [npm-ci](https://docs.npmjs.com/cli/ci.html))
 >__Note:__ We first copy the `package.json` and `package-lock.json` files into the image and download dependencies so docker keep these layers in its cache so we don't have to download it again everytime we build the image.
 - Copy the whole content of the frontend directory into the docker image.
-- Run `$ npm run build` to build the project as a static html/css/js app.
+- Execute the command `$ npm run serve` to run a server.
->__Note:__ When using VueJS, this command is defined into `package.json` file as `vue-cli-service build`.
-As a result behind the scenes, this is the command that will be used to build the app.
+>__Note:__ When using VueJS, this command is defined into `package.json` file as `vue-cli-service serve`.
+As a result behind the scenes, this is the command that will be used to run the app.
 You can checkout the documentation about [npm-run](https://docs.npmjs.com/cli/run-script) to understand how of npm scripts works)

 To use a base image, you should use annotation [FROM](https://docs.docker.com/engine/reference/builder/#from)